basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Architecture-New.md

 ### Fullsync Coordinator

 In fullsync replication, a node on the source cluster is elected to be the *fullsync coordinator*.
 This node is responsible for starting and stopping replication to the sink cluster.
-It will also communicates with the sink cluster to exchange key lists, and ultimately transfer data across a TCP connection.
+It also communicates with the sink cluster to exchange key lists, and ultimately transfer data across a TCP connection.
 If a fullsync coordinator is terminated as the result of an error, it will automatically restart on the current node.
 In the node becomes unresponsive, then a leader election will take place within 5 seconds to select a new node from the cluster to become the coordinator.
+In the event of a coordinator restart, a fullsync will have to restart.

 ## Full-Sync Replication